nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 ![](/images/fightstick_01_mdf.jpg)

-The top panel would be layered with 1 MDF and 2 plexiglass pieces:
+The top panel would be layered with 1 MDF and 2 plexiglass pieces (mad illustrating skillz, I know):

 ![](/images/fightstick_02_top_plan.jpg)